tenable/Tenable.io-SDK-for-Java/readme.md

 ```java
 TenableIoClient client = new TenableIoClient();
 ```

+Other JVM system properties:
+* `tenableIoExportDirectory`: path to a folder that will be used to export temporary files.
+If not specified, the default OS "temp" folder will be used.
+See also environment variable `TENABLEIO_EXPORT_DIRECTORY`.

 NOTE: The JVM system properties have priority over the environment variables.

 ### Java Version